Strong and effective leadership during a crisis is key

 Stay engaged with your customers.

-More than ever, it is critical that you maintain a relationship with your audience, and it is time for your company’s brand to lead.
-During crises customer needs shift dramatically – from the rational to the emotional – it is your job as a leader to intercept that shift.
+You must maintain a relationship with your audience, and it is time for your company’s brand to lead.
+During crises, customer needs shift dramatically – from the rational to the emotional – it is your job as a leader to intercept that shift.

-A study of consumer behaviour found that a business’s traditional customer segments are at risk during a downturn, as their purchasing behaviour is driven more by their emotional response to the economic volatility than by the characteristics businesses typically consider when defining their customer segments.
+A study of consumer behaviour found that a business’s traditional customer segments are at risk during a downturn.
+Their purchasing behaviour is driven more by their emotional response to the economic volatility than by the characteristics businesses typically consider when defining their customer segments.

-Particularly important is to take care to consider how your own sales efforts will appear.
-If you’re going to offer price cuts or marketing promotions, some might see that as an attempt to capitalize on a crisis—or worse, undermine public health efforts to encourage people to stay out of stores and other public places.
-Look at other benefits you can offer customers that help to sustain the customer relationship.
+Particularly important is to consider how your own sales efforts will appear.
+Suppose you’re going to offer price cuts or marketing promotions.
+In that case, some might see that as an attempt to capitalise on a crisis—or worse, undermine public health efforts to encourage people to stay out of stores and other public places.
+Look at other benefits you can offer customers that help sustain the customer relationship.
 For example, some hospitality companies are deferring the expiration of loyalty points.